nfischer/course-dashboard/README.md

 no issues displaying piazza information on the web UI.

 At this point, you can visit [127.0.0.1:5000/](http://127.0.0.1:5000/) to see a running page of our project.
+If that's good enough for you, then you're done at this point, and can skip the steps below.

 Installation for Development
 ----------------------------